Fish Species in Fiji

 Fiji is an angler’s paradise!
 Thanks to its fertile underwater ecosystem, Fiji offers a wealth of fish species from the small reef fish that’s a fun catch for the whole family to monster game fish that will challenge even the most experienced anglers.
 If you’re planning a trip to Fiji and want to hit the water, then you’re probably going to want to know what type of fish you could be seeing at the end of the line.
 This guide to the types of fish you can fish for in Fiji will go through the main game fish species found in Fiji.
 Of course, not all fish are listed here, but these are the main players you will be gaming with.

 Step up to some big game fishing, with the likes of black marlin, blue marlin, striped marlin and Pacific sailfish.
 Get one of these bad boys on the line and you’re likely to have the biggest stand-up fight in your game fishing career.
 If you want to increase your chances of catching a whopper, take a look at the 10 Best Fishing Tours in Fiji.
-Plus, you might be interested in How to Choose the Best Fishing Tour in Fiji.
+Plus, bookmark The Complete Guide to Fishing in Fiji for even more tips.

 Minimum Size Limits for Fish